Peering Eyes, Ankilizato

 Fanad Lighthouse

 The lighthouse glow, cranking in circles to warn sea crafts and creatures of potential doom, happens to work well as a land beacon too.
-In drizzled mists such as this, there's a reassurance about the gentle, contained strobe cutting through the darkening haze.
+In drizzled mists such as this, there's a reassurance about the gentle, contained strobe cutting through the dimming haze.

 Ring Tailed Lemur with Infant